 Here are five of the most common reasons you may be denied unemployment benefits by the Florida Department of Economic Opportunity.

-5 Most Common Reasons Unemployment Benefits are Denied in Florida
+5 Most Common Reasons to Be Denied Unemployment Benefits in Florida

 In 2011, Florida’s Unemployment Compensation Law was amended to expand the definition of employee misconduct.
 This was important because it made it less difficult for employers to prove misconduct and employees were no longer presumed to be entitled to unemployment benefits.
 Prior to the amendment, misconduct was defined as: